Lissy93/dashy/README.md

 > For full authentication documentation, see: [**Authentication**](./docs/authentication.md)

-Dashy has full support for [Keycloak](https://www.keycloak.org/), for securing your dashboard.
+Dashy now has full support for [Keycloak](https://www.keycloak.org/)!

 There is also a simple login feature for basic access control, which doesn't require any additional setup.
 To enable this feature, add an `auth` attribute under `appConfig`, containing an array of `users`, each with a username, SHA-256 hashed password and optional user type.